mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 addPmu!(monitoring; to = "Branch 8", magnitude = 0.0414, angle = -0.2424)
 nothing # hide
 ```
-Since new measurements are being added, `analysis` is not passed to these functions.
+Because new measurements are added, `analysis` is not passed to these functions.
 Directly modifying the existing PMU state estimation model is not possible in this case.
-To achieve this, users should define the new measurements beforehand with `status = 0` and then activate them by setting `status = 1`.
+To do this, define the new measurements beforehand with `status = 0` and then activate them by setting `status = 1`.

-Next, the PMU state estimation model is created and solved:
+Next, we create and solve the PMU state estimation model:
 ```@example pmuStateEstimation
 analysis = pmuStateEstimation(monitoring)
 stateEstimation!(analysis; power = true, verbose = 1)
 nothing # hide
 ```

-Bus-related data can now be examined:
+We can now inspect the bus data:
 ```@example pmuStateEstimation
 printBusData(analysis; show)
 nothing # hide
 ```
-By taking certain measurements out-of-service, the estimation was affected.
-Adding more precise measurements while maintaining observability led to an estimation that more accurately reflects the exact power system state.
+Taking some measurements out-of-service affects the estimate.
+Adding more precise measurements while maintaining observability gives an estimate that more accurately reflects the exact power system state.